redstone99/hass-alert2/README.md

 The third generator lists strings that are not entity_ids.
 In this case, those strings are available as `genElem` to template config fields and `genEntityId` is not defined.

 See the [Reference](#reference) section below for a complete list of possibilities.

+Generators may be used to create either condition alerts or event alerts.

 #### How it works